-5.2 IoT Standards
+4.2 IoT Standards

-IoT isn't a mainstream technology already.
-As such, the IoT landscape is still scattered and no dominant organization emerged as the main IoT standardization body.
-Two of the most active organizations in this field are ETSI and oneM2M that publish related standards.
+IoT is not a mainstream technology yet.
+As such, the IoT landscape is still scattered and no dominant organization has emerged so far as the main IoT standardization body.
+However, two of the most active organizations in this field are ETSI and oneM2M that publish related standards.